pfmc-assessments/sa4ss/README.md

 The package provides
 (1) a consistent structure,
-(2) generic text that should be the same across all stocks, (3) imbeded functionality to create an accessible pdf that satisfies [NOAA's guidance for 508 compliance](https://libguides.library.noaa.gov/Section508), and
+(2) generic text that should be the same across all stocks, (3) imbedded functionality to create an accessible pdf that satisfies [NOAA's guidance for 508 compliance](https://libguides.library.noaa.gov/Section508), and
 (4) increased speed compared to creating a word document from scratch.

 Back to [table of contents](#sa4ss)